Falokut/online_cinema_ticket_office/README.md

    make .docker-compose
    ```

-4. Once the gateway is successfully started, you can access the RestAPI endpoint at `http://localhost:80` and the gRPC endpoint at `http://localhost:81`.
+4. Once the gateway is successfully started, you can access the RestAPI endpoint at `http://localhost:8000` and `https://localhost:44300`.
 ---

 Please note that these instructions assume that Docker and Docker Compose are already installed on your system.
 If you haven't installed them yet, please refer to the Docker documentation for the appropriate installation steps for your operating system.